"Devyani's Law," new India-US treaty exempts diplomats from US labor law

 Maid in America

 "Well there is more to this than just the strange concept of labor rights," said Professor Subosh Ambrekar of the Mumbai School of Law.
-"The bizarre idea of treating people equally under the law is foreign here.
+"The bizarre notion of treating people equally under the law is foreign here.
 Indians expect that when a rich or powerful person such as a diplomat commits a crime, then they will get away with it by paying a bribe.
 So, of course they are surprised that the diplomat would not be able to bribe US police officers and would instead be arrested and treated the same as anyone else who has broken the law in the US."

 Meanwhile, Indian diplomats worldwide heaved a collective sigh of relief that escalating tensions have finally subsided.
 Rahul Singhal, a diplomat at the Indian embassy in Saudi Arabia spoke for many when he said: "It's the dream of every diplomat to get a US posting, but Krishna forbid that we would have to pay US salaries to a maid just because she is working in the US.
 She is Indian so she should be paid whatever we decide.
 Here in the Middle East we pay our Indian and Filipino maids whatever we want, why should that change just because we are in the US?
 Right?
 Achhaa bhai, achhaa.